copper-dusk/aspire-yaml/readme.md

 ## About

-This project is created and maintained by [Alexander Trauzzi](https://github.com/atrauzzi).
+This project is created and maintained by [Alexander Trauzzi](https://github.com/atrauzzi) in what little spare time he has.

+_No, I don't normally refer to myself in the third person..._